Skip to main content

 A shipment package label is used to mark a shipment package.
 This printout is not currently available.

-The billing contract is a printout containing relevant billing details listed specifically for each client on an invoice basis, including all pricing elements and billing fees in that invoice.
+The billing contract is a printout containing relevant billing details listed specifically for each client, including all pricing elements and billing fees in that contract.

 To learn more about how to create and design a contract, please visit the following link: Design a Contract Printout